Contradicting Kelly, Trump says views on Mexico wall have 'never changed'

 Trump had repeatedly promised during his campaign, and over the course of his first year in office, that the U.S. would build a massive border wall and that Mexico would pay for it.

-Yet, the White House in engaged in negotiations with Congress over a broader immigration deal that could involve the U.S. funding parts of the wall, as well as extended protections for DACA — Deferred Action for Childhood Arrivals — recipients.
+Yet, the White House is engaged in negotiations with Congress over a broader immigration deal that could involve the U.S. funding parts of the wall, as well as extending protections for recipients of DACA, the Deferred Action for Childhood Arrivals program.